lynx44/play-swagger-reflect/README.markdown

 ### Swagger Configuration

-Swagger generation is based on [play-swagger](https://github.com/iheartradio/play-swagger) (currently a forked version), so configuration remains similar.
+Swagger generation is based on [play-swagger](https://github.com/iheartradio/play-swagger) (currently this [forked version](https://github.com/lynx44/play-swagger)), so configuration remains similar.

 To use play-swagger stringent, you need to inject the stringent endpoint builder: